darkeclipz/sudokupy/README.md

 # Fast Sudoku solver in Python with forward propagation

-> This Sudoku solver has been designed specically for the Sudoku kata's on https://codewars.com.
+> This Sudoku solver has been designed specifically for the Sudoku kata's on https://codewars.com.

 This is a fast Sudoku solver written in Python.
 It is inspired by the algorithm for solving constraint satisfaction problems (CSP).
 Essentially, it is a hard-coded CSP solver specifically for Sudoku.